 Examining your motivation for moving

 Without a doubt, your motivation for moving matters.
-Ultimately your case may need to go before a judge for him or her to consider.
+Ultimately, your case may need to go before a judge for him or her to consider.
 The best interests of your child all right the forefront of their decision making.
-However, your motivation for moving also is important.
-No matter how well-meaning or noble your motivation is, if it harms the relationship between your Co parent and your child then the relocation is not going to be allowed.
+However, your motivation for moving is also important.
+No matter how well-meaning or noble your motivation is, if it harms the relationship between your co-parent and your child, then the relocation is not going to be allowed.

 On the other hand, a court may grant your request to relocate under certain circumstances.
 The most obvious would be you relinquishing the right to determine the primary residence of your child.
 This means that a court could grant your relocation request if your child stays with your co-parent.
 At that point, the judge puts you in a position where it is a matter of choosing between the relocation and your children.

 These are complex and difficult decisions to make.
-Many parents in your position struggle with determining the the best course of action to take.
+Many parents in your position struggle with determining the best course of action to take.
 The attorneys with the Law Office of Bryan Fagan are here to guide and assist parents just like you.
 A free of charge consultation with one of our attorneys is available to you six days a week.

 Examine your court orders for more information

-Understanding what your court order say as far as relocation is concerned matters a great deal.
+Understanding what your court order says as far as relocation is concerned matters a great deal.
 Many families make decisions about where to live and whether to move without first consulting their court orders.
 This is a major mistake.
 First, look at what the orders say as far as conservatorship rights.
-Conservatorship refers to the rights and duties that a parent has in relationship to their child.
+Conservatorship refers to the rights and duties that a parent has in relation to their child.
 These rights and duties take on added importance when a family lives in a divided household.
 Being able to work alongside your co-parent is essential.

 This is something that is oftentimes overlooked as families transition into separate households.
 Many times, the feeling during a family law case is that the case marks the end of your relationship with your spouse.
 In fact, this could not be further from the truth.
-Whereas your marriage is ending because of the divorce that does not mean that your relationship with this person is coming to a close.
+Whereas your marriage is ending because of the divorce, that does not mean that your relationship with this person is coming to a close.
 Rather, the most important parts of your relationship with this person are continuing.
 This would be your parenting relationship with him or her.

 Your court orders define the nature of your relationship with your child and your co-parent.
 This is something that is extremely important to make note of.
-For families like yours who are considering a major relocation this is something to examine closely.
-Presuming that a relocation either is or is not possible without looking at your court orders Is like putting the cart before the horse.
+For families like yours who are considering a major relocation, this is something to examine closely.
+Presuming that a relocation either is or is not possible without looking at your court orders is like putting the cart before the horse.
 Familiarize yourself with your court orders and always keep a copy handy.
 If you are having problems understanding your court order, please contact the Law Office of Bryan Fagan today.

 Relocating before a court order is in place

 Court orders establish whether a relocation is possible in your current circumstances.
-For those of you who are sure court orders are in place then it pays to be familiar with those orders.
+For those of you who are sure court orders are in place, then it pays to be familiar with those orders.
 However, some of you reading this blog post may not yet have been to court.
-In that case you should know that relocating with your child is possible.
+In that case, you should know that relocating with your child is possible.
 Let’s consider a hypothetical situation involving relocation to illustrate this point.

 Consider a situation involving you and your child.
 Your child’s father moved out of the house two months ago and rarely sees your child at all.
 Your child enjoys spending time with him, but the reality is that he does not make much time for your child right now.
 As such, you do not see much harm in moving with your child to San Antonio.
-This is where you are from originally and you have family and job prospects there.
+This is where you are from originally, and you have family and job prospects there.
 Everything makes sense as far as moving to this new location.

-In this type of circumstance there is nothing stopping you from moving.
+In this type of circumstance, there is nothing stopping you from moving.
 By the same token, there will be nothing stopping your co-parent from doing the same.
 Preventing a move like this before you go to court requires action.
 Filing a divorce or child custody lawsuit comes first.
 Then, requesting temporary orders is the next step.
 This can prevent a relocation before a family court judge is able to rule on the subject.

 What are temporary orders?

 Temporary orders are orders that go into place during a family law case.
-Temporary orders can be agreed upon by you and your spouse in negotiation.
+Temporary orders can be agreed upon by you and your spouse through negotiation.
 Both of you work together to come up with temporary orders that suit both of you and your children.
 These temporary orders are in effect until final orders can be negotiated upon.
 Or a court may order temporary orders if you and your spouse cannot come to an agreement.
 In any event, temporary orders form the basis for your behavior during a family law case.

 Temporary orders can change behavior during a family law case.
-Whereas your spouse may have chosen to relocate with your children temporary orders may put a halt to that.
+Whereas your spouse may have chosen to relocate with your children, temporary orders may put a halt to that.
 Temporary orders also establish the payment of child support and other conditions during the case.
 And duties are also established through temporary orders.

-Since temporary orders are so important to a family law case many people higher an experienced family law attorney to pursue a case initially.
+Since temporary orders are so important to a family law case, many people higher an experienced family law attorney to pursue a case initially.
 A family law attorney knows how to assist in the negotiation of temporary orders.
 An attorney is also able to craft a strategy designed to help you accomplish your goals in a hearing.
 Contacting an experienced family law attorney with the Law Office of Bryan Fagan offers a tremendous benefit both now and in the future for your family.

 Time is always moving- are you?